rpominov/fluce/README.md

 # In progress

-Following features are in progress.
+The features below aren't done yet.

 ## &lt;Fluce /&gt; React component

 `Fluce` is an helper component, you can use to subscribe to stores.
 It outputs nothing but it's child component to the result DOM.
-It can have only one child, and renders it with a bit of magic (adds two more props to it).
+It can have only one child, and renders it with a bit of a magic (adds two more props to it).

 ```js